paqtcom/graphite-design-system-site/src/components/button.md

 Use the `loading` attribute to make a button busy.
 The width will remain the same as before, preventing adjacent elements from moving around.
 Clicks will be suppressed until the loading state is removed.

+Set it after the user has clicked the button to prevent double-clicks, and give feedback to the user the click has been registered and is being processed.

 <gr-button loading>Default</gr-button>
 <gr-button variant="primary" loading>Primary</gr-button>
 <gr-button variant="secondary" loading>Secondary</gr-button>